Family Law With A Personal Touch In The Chicago Area Since 1978

 The law changes in 2016 will enable parents who live outside of Cook County to move 50 miles without court permission.
 Those who live in Cook County will only be able to move 25 miles without obtaining prior court approval.

 More individuals who need a low-cost joint divorce will be able to get one in 2016.
 The income caps for parties eligible for low-cost income divorce were raised from $35,000 to $60,000.

 What Has Not Changed?

-While Senate Bill 57 brought about many changes to Illinois' family laws, some aspects of divorce did not change.
-Child support is still calculated based on a percentage of income of the obligor parent.
+While Senate Bill 57 brought about many changes to Illinois’ family laws, some aspects of divorce did not change.
+Child support is still calculated based on a percentage of the income of the obligor parent.
 Several years ago, the Child Support Advisory Committee in Illinois recommended the state change the support model to an income shares model.
 The income shares model is a more equitable approach to child support.
 Both parents share the cost of raising the child with room for adjustment based on large disparities in income and other factors.

 Do You Have More Questions About Changes To Illinois Family Laws?